Precious Blood Parish is a warm and caring community that strives to meet the needs of each family member.

-Through the next ten years the parish grew steadily. in 1967, a second phase of building began.
-Until this time the Pastor and Sisters had lived in the quarters located in the one building with the school and church.
-Now that space was needed for classrooms and library.
+Through the next ten years, the parish grew steadily.
+In 1967, a second phase of building began.
+Until this time, the Pastor and Sisters had lived in the quarters located in the one building with the school and church.
+Now that space was needed for classrooms and a library.
 Two new buildings were built.
 A convent for the Sisters was built south of the main building.
-A home for the pastor was built across Lechner Lane west of the church.
-These building and furnishings cost $122,000.
-At the end of 1967, the parish had 281 families and 1285 members.
+A home for the pastor was built west of the church, on Lechner Lane.
+These buildings and furnishings cost $122,000.
+At the end of 1967, the parish had 281 families and 1,285 members.

-Father Ralph Endress remained as pastor for another ten years until 1977 wen he was assigned as pastor of the Old Cathedral in Vincennes.
-When he left, the parish had 324 families and 1342 members.
+Father Ralph Endress remained as pastor for another ten years until 1977 when he was assigned as pastor of the Old Cathedral in Vincennes.
+When he left, the parish had 324 families and 1,342 members.
 Msgr.
 Leo Conti followed Father Endress as pastor for three years.

-In 1980, Father Joseph Kane was appointed pastor, The first census showed 375 families and 1238 members.
+In 1980, Father Joseph Kane was appointed pastor.
+The first census showed 375 families and 1,238 members.
 Families were now generally smaller and the many children of the original members were moving from their parents’ homes.
 Reflecting changes in the Catholic Church, new organizations were instituted for the direction of parish life.
 A Board of Education directed the operation of the Parish School and Religious Education program.
-Committees for Social Concerns, Welcoming, Finance, Buildings and Grounds, and Development were set created.
-These joined longstanding parish organizations, Men’s Club, Women’s Sodality, Choir, Saint Vincent de Paul Society, Interested Parents and Teachers, Quilters, to guide and support parish life.
+Committees for Social Concerns, Welcoming, Finance, Buildings and Grounds, and Development were created.
+These committees joined longstanding parish organizations such as, Men’s Club, Women’s Sodality, Choir, Saint Vincent de Paul Society, Interested Parents and Teachers, and Quilters, to guide and support parish life.
 Father Kane installed Readers of the Scriptures, Ministers of Communion, and Sacristans for worship.
 The parish staff was expanded as Sr. Marym Gootee, S.P., became the first Pastoral Associate for the parish.
 Along with other service, Sister Marym created a major aid for the growing parish by beginning the publication of a monthly newsletter, “The Voice”.

 Approximately at the same time as Father Kane arrived; a “building boom” began on Jasper’s west side.
-By 1988, as the parish celebrated thirty years “on location”, it numbered 488 families and 1501 persons.
-Sr. Marym Gootee retired as Pastoral Associate in July 1988 and Sister Millie Giesler, S.P. accepted that position of service within the congregation.
-The school continued to thrive although now reorganized as a Nursery through Fifth Grade school instead of the original First through Eight Grade school.
+By 1988, as the parish celebrated thirty years “on location”, it numbered 488 families and 1,501 members.
+Sr. Marym Gootee retired as Pastoral Associate in July 1988, and Sister Millie Giesler, S.P. accepted that position of service within the congregation.
+The school continued to thrive although now reorganized as a Pre-School through Fifth Grade school instead of the original First through Eight Grade school.
 An important look toward the future was made with the inception of a Precious Blood Endowment Fund.
 Conceived as a way to assure stable income into the future as well as keeping the memory of contributing members in the prayers of future members, this project is approaching the two million dollar reserve.

 The parish celebrated its fortieth year at the present location in November 1997.
 With the dedication of the new facilities on Saturday, March 14, 1998, parish building space more than doubled.
 Bishop Gettelfinger consecrated a new church as well as the greatly expanded school, parish and office areas.

 On June 9, 2004, Precious Blood saw another change in its leadership.
 Father Joseph F. Erbacher moved to be pastor of the Martin County Catholic Parishes.
-He resides at and administers from St. John’s in Loogootee.
+He resided at and administered from St. John’s in Loogootee.
 Father John V. Breidenbach arrived in time to lead the parish in its celebration of 50 years as a parish.